TheSongOfEnderion/josee/Chapters/Chapter 5 - Recruitment.md

 "Y-Yes.
 Yes I can", Fredriech stuttered, staring at the ash filled ground.

-'_It just instantly turned them to ash.
-So this is the power of Flame_', A sense of dread filled his mind.
+'It just instantly turned them to ash.
+So this is the power of Flame', A sense of dread filled his mind.

 With a wave of his hand, the root veins brought the five bandits over.
 Standing in rows, their eyes were shivering in fear.